malfell/rosediem/plans.md

     - [ ] POST/PUT Users can upload images/references to their character profile
     - [ ] PUT Users can write/edit their characters' bios
     - [ ] DELETE Users can delete their character profiles
-- [ ] Rules Page
-* A simple page for the event rules)
-- [ ] Attack Categorization Page
-* This will show the sizes/types of art--like what we'll consider the difference between a bust, halfbody, and fullbody so people can categorize their art correctly)
-- [ ] Point Calculator Page
-* This page will let people fill out a form with all of their art attack information, and then there will be functions to add up their total points.
-The end goal (probably much later) is to make a page where user's can submit their attacks directly, and the attack will end up on the recipient's profile page, but we aren't focused on this functionality quite yet.
-We're focusing on images being sent in a Discord server first, and then we'll get there.
-- [ ] Random Team Member Page
-* This page will let user's click a button and receive a random team member's profile according to whichever team's button they clicked.
-* Eventually, there could be the option to get a random team member's profile depending on what types of character's the person has?

 ## Schedule
 ### Friday, October 20